 The results of these initial studies of IPT led to its inclusion in the NIMH Treatment of Depression Collaborative Research Program [5-6], which compared IPT to imipramine, placebo, and CBT for acute treatment of depression.
 The original IPT manual, Interpersonal Psychotherapy for Depression , was published in 1984 as a manual for this research project.

 Since that time, IPT has been tested for a variety of affective disorders with different populations of patients.
-A sampling of these studies include depressed adolescents , the elderly [9-10], perinatal women [11-14], dysthymia [15-16] and HIV+ patients .
-Frank and Kupfer have also demonstrated that IPT is an effective maintenance treatment for depression [18-20].
-IPT has also been utilized with patients with eating disorders (bulimia , anorexia , binge eating disorder ), and social phobia , as well as for those with bipolar disorder.
-It has been tested in many different cultural settings, including Uganda , and by using different methods of delivery, such as phone-delivered IPT , in brief form in community settings , and with couples and in groups [29-31].
+A sampling of these studies include depressed adolescents , the elderly [9-10], perinatal women [11-14], and dysthymia [15-16].
+Frank and Kupfer have also demonstrated that IPT is an effective maintenance treatment for depression [17-19].
+IPT has also been utilized with patients with eating disorders (bulimia , anorexia , binge eating disorder ), and social phobia .
+It has been tested in many different cultural and international settings, and by using different methods of delivery, such as phone-delivered IPT , in brief form in community settings , and with couples and in groups [27-29].

 Frank E. Treating Bipolar Disorder: A Clinician’s Guide to Interpersonal and Social Rhythm Therapy.
 New York: Guilford, 2005.